RoboCup-SPL/GameController/README.md

 play-off game.
 In the preliminaries the clock will continue to run during game stoppages and there will be no penalty shootout in case of a draw.
 In play-off games, the clock will be stopped and there may be penalty shootout.

-HL: You also have to select whether you play a normal game or a knock-out game.
-A knock-out game will continue after a draw with two halves of extra time (if goals were scored before) and then a penalty shoot-out if necessary.
-You can also select whether teams exchange their colors in the halftime.

 You can select whether the GameController should run in fullscreen mode or in windowed mode.
 Note that the fullscreen mode does not work correctly on some